-Like the OM-D E-M1 II, the OM-D E-M5 III has a121-point (all cross-type) phase-detection autofocus (AF) system.
+Like the OM-D E-M1 II, the OM-D E-M5 III has a 121-point (all cross-type) hybrid autofocus (AF) system.
+Having a hybrid system means there’s phase-detection and contrast-detection focusing.
 As it’s a mirrorless camera, the phase detection pixels are on the imaging sensor.

 The AF point can be set via one of six modes, Single, 5-point, 9-point, 25-point, 121-point or small.

-The OM-D E-M5 III can shoot at up to10fps (frames per second) in high-speed sequential shooting mode with continuous autofocusing and exposure metering.
-However, Pro Capture mode is also on hand.
+Selecting Pro Capture mode lets you shoot at 30fps.
 When this is activated, the OM-D E-M5 Mark III starts shooting as soon as the shutter release is pressed halfway.

 When the shutter release is pressed fully, the camera starts to save images but up to 14 files from the moment before the shutter was fully pressed are also recorded.
-We’re still waiiting to hear how many images can be captured after the shutter rlease is pressed and what the frame rate is.
+It’s useful for capturing split-second moments like a balloon bursting or water splashing.